adfharrison1/go-db/pkg/api/README_INTEGRATION_TESTS.md

 4. **Use `require.NoError`** for critical operations that must succeed
 5. **Use `assert.*`** for validation that should continue on failure
 6. **Test both success and error scenarios** for comprehensive coverage
+7. **Use batch operations** for testing large datasets and performance scenarios
+8. **Test batch validation** including size limits and partial failure handling

 ## Integration with CI/CD